ClickWiki/clickwiki.github.io/README.md

 software versions and protecting user information.

 We've migrated to become a static site to reduce costs, boost speed, improve security (no more database) and flexibility.

-# Contributing
-[Fork this repository](https://help.github.com/articles/fork-a-repo/) and clone this to your computer, this will allow you to make changes to the wiki and its contents.
-Once commited and pushed to your fork, you can create a pull request to this repository where one of ClickWiki's team members can review and merge.

-To preview the changes on your computer, you'll need to [install Jekyll](https://jekyllrb.com/docs/installation/) or push to your fork to preview on GitHub Pages.

-Our [Issue Tracker](https://github.com/ClickWiki/clickwiki.github.io/issues) keeps track of website problems (both cosmetic and functional) as well as content issues.

 # License